-We may, at the option of the board of directors of our general partner, on our behalf, and the board of directors of Ferrellgas Partners Finance Corp. or Ferrellgas Finance Corp., as applicable, and at any time, elect to have all of our obligations discharged with respect to outstanding debt securities.
+We may, at the option of the board of directors of our general partner, on our behalf, and the board of directors of Ferrellgas Partners Finance Corp. or Ferrellgas Finance Corp., as applicable, and at any time, elect to have all of our obligations discharged with respect to any series of outstanding debt securities.
 This is known as "legal defeasance."
 However, under legal defeasance we cannot discharge:

-- (a) the rights of holders of outstanding debt securities to receive payments with respect to any principal, premium, and interest on the debt securities when the payments are due; - (b) our obligations with respect to the debt securities concerning issuing temporary debt securities, registration of debt securities or mutilated, destroyed, lost or stolen debt securities; - (c) our obligation to maintain an office or agency for payment and money for security payments held in trust; - (d) the rights, powers, trusts, duties and immunities of the trustee, and our obligations in connection therewith; and - (e) the legal defeasance and covenant defeasance provisions of an indenture.
+(a) the rights of holders of outstanding debt securities to receive payments with respect to any principal, premium, and interest on the debt securities when the payments are due;

+(b) our obligations with respect to the debt securities concerning registration, transfer and/or exchange of debt securities or mutilated, destroyed, lost or stolen debt securities;

+- (c) our obligation to maintain an office or agency for payment and money for security payments held in trust; - (d) the rights, obligations, duties and immunities of the trustee, and our obligations in connection therewith; - (e) the rights, if any, of holders to convert or exchange debt securities; and $\ensuremath{\mathsf{C}}$ - (f) the legal defeasance and covenant defeasance provisions of an indenture.

 In addition, we may, at our option and at any time, elect to have our obligations released with respect to specified covenants that are described in an indenture or supplemental indenture.
 This is called "covenant defeasance."
 After our obligations have been released in this manner, any failure to comply with these obligations will not constitute a Default or Event of Default with respect to the debt securities.
-In the event covenant defeasance occurs, specific events, not including non-payment, bankruptcy, receivership, reorganization and insolvency, described in the section entitled "--Events of Default and Remedies," will no longer constitute an Event of Default with respect to the debt securities.
+In the event covenant defeasance occurs, specific events, not including non-payment, bankruptcy, receivership, reorganization and insolvency, will no longer constitute an Event of Default with respect to the debt securities.